JanethL/SlackAppWebscraper/README.md

 # Making Changes

-Now that your app is live, you can return and add additional logic and scrape other attributes with [crawler.api](https://stdlib.com/@crawler/lib/query)
+Now that your app is live, you can return at any time to add additional logic and scrape websites for data with [crawler.api](https://stdlib.com/@crawler/lib/query).

-# Making Changes

 There are two ways to modify your application.
 The first is via our in-browser editor, [Autocode](https://autocode.com/).
 The second is